 Sharp Hall is a seven-story housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Thirteen15 Gravier is a twelve-story housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-The building was acquired by Tulane University as a residential facility on January 1, 2022.
-Therefore, there are no statistics available for 2021.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+The building was turned over to Tulane University January 1, 2022.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Wall Residential College is a five-story housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Warren House is a three-story housing building.
 It is protected by a fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there were zero fire drills, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the building's residents.
+In 2022, there were zero fire drills, zero fires and zero fatalities.

 Weatherhead Residential College is a five-story housing building.
 It is protected by sprinkler system, fire pump, and fire alarm system.
-In addition to those systems there are also hood suppression systems, extinguishers, and AEDs accessible to the buildings residence.
-In 2021, there was one fire drill, zero fires and zero fatalities.
+In addition to those systems there are also hood suppression systems, extinguishers, and

+AEDs accessible to the building's residents.
+In 2022, there was one fire drill, zero fires and zero fatalities.